 Whilst the move was considered necessary for the long term future of the club, the construction had left the club with little if anything to spend elsewhere and this was reflected in the team’s performance.
 At the end of the 1967-68 season, Osasuna finished a lowly fifteenth in La Segunda and dropped to the Tercera for the first time in twenty years.
 The following decade saw a continuous journey back and forth between the second and third divisions before finally, Osasuna left the Tercera behind in 1977.
 After two seasons of mid-table finishes, the club put together an impressive run of form that saw El Sadar become a fortress.
 Osasuna won 17 of their 19 matches at home and eventually secured third place and a return to La Primera.
-Incredibly, despite one of the smallest budgets in La Primera, Osasuna defied the odds throughout the 1980’s and whilst there were a few close run-ins with relegation, more often than not, the club achieved a mid-table finish.
-This stability in the top division prompted the next phase of the stadiums development.
+Incredibly, despite one of the smallest budgets in La Primera, Osasuna defied the odds throughout the 1980s and whilst there were a few close run-ins with relegation, more often than not, the club achieved a mid-table finish.
+This stability in the top division prompted the next phase of the stadium’s development.

 In 1989 a new Tribuna was added to the west side of the ground at a cost of 561 million pesetas.
 This was however privately funded and Osasuna having cleared their liabilities, remained debt-free.
-The new stand was an impressive addition, with a deep cantilevered roof that hovered over the lower tier and a sweep of red seats, raked at an alarming angle.
-As a result the capacity of the stadium increased to 30,000, with 12,000 seats.
+The new stand was an impressive addition, with a deep cantilevered roof that hovered over the lower tier and a sweep of red seats raked at an alarming angle.
+As a result, the capacity of the stadium increased to 30,000, with 12,000 seats.
 This time, Osasuna thrived on the improved surroundings and finished fourth in the league earning a place in the UEFA Cup.
-In the early 1990’s, new legislation laid down by the Spanish Federation stipulated that all clubs in the top two divisions needed to become a public limited companies, unless that is, they were a fans co-operative.
+In the early 1990s, new legislation laid down by the Spanish Federation stipulated that all clubs in the top two divisions needed to become a public limited company, unless that is, they were fans co-operative.
 Real Madrid, Barcelona, Athletic Bilbao and Osasuna were and still are owned by their fans and therefore escaped the change.
 Whilst their status off the field remained unaltered, Osasuna saw the break up of their best ever team and dropped to La Segunda in 1994.
 The club did not challenge for the promotion spots as expected and very nearly dropped into Segunda B at the end of the 96-97 season.
 Two seasons of mediocrity followed before promotion was sealed with the runners-up berth in 1999-00.

-Osasuna remained in La Primera until 2014, mostly avoiding relegation by the skin of their teeth, but they also managed to emulate that great team of 90-91 with a fourth place finish in 2005-06.
+Osasuna remained in La Primera until 2014, mostly avoiding relegation by the skin of their teeth, but they also managed to emulate that great team of 90-91 with a fourth-place finish in 2005-06.
 A season earlier and Osasuna reached their first final of the Copa del Rey, where they lost 1-2 after extra time to Real Betis.
 During this period, the stadium has remained principally the same.
-It was converted to an all-seat arena in the late 1990’s reducing the capacity to 20,000 and the pitch was lowered by two metres in 2003, allowing room for a few more seats, but also improving the site lines.
+It was converted to an all-seat arena in the late 1990s reducing the capacity to 20,000 and the pitch was lowered by two metres in 2003, allowing room for a few more seats, but also improving the site lines.
 In December 2005 the Navarrese parliament approved the payment of 4.2 million euros to the club which resulted in El Sadar becoming the Estadio Reyno de Navarra, or Kingdom of Navarra Stadium, to tie in with the Region’s tourism slogan.

 For much of Osasuna’s tenure in La Primera, the stadium remained a fortress and was on many occasions, it has been the club’s most potent weapon.
 Top teams, particularly Real Madrid, always seemed to find points hard to come by at El Sadar.
 Changes in the past decade have seen club offices, supporters club, retail outlets and restaurants all open within the complex, making it the hub of all club activity.
-However, what was once seen as the ideal model of a well run provincial club, complete with fan input, has become somewhat tarnished as the club announced record losses following relegation from La Primera.
+However, what was once seen as the ideal model of a well run provincial club, complete with fans input, has become somewhat tarnished as the club announced record losses following relegation from La Primera.
 The club avoided the ignominy of demotion to Segunda B, but given its fragile financial predicament, a return to the top flight could be some way off.